jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes Those instance methods are then callable as module methods when creating your feature.
 Here we call the depends method, to set that the lockout feature depends on the login feature.
+This makes it so loading the lockout feature will automatically load the login feature first.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>Lockout = Feature.new do
   <b>depends :login</b>